Labour Day in China, or International Worker’s Day, is a public holiday that celebrates workers’ contributions to the country.

 On International Worker’s Day holiday, Chinese people can enjoy a variety of activities in cities and in rural areas.
 Because of the warm climates during May in most of China, many people opt to enjoy outings in natural areas.
 People also choose to enjoy theaters and shows that are performed in cities.
 Street performances are also a common event that occurs on this holiday.

 During International Worker’s Day and the days leading up to it, the Chinese government approves major discounts for goods in shops across the country.
 This is meant to stimulate the economy, but it also allows people to buy electronics, clothing, and other products at low prices.
 This has caused shopping to be a favorite Labour Day activity in China.
 While there are no special foods or cultural customs on International Worker’s Day, there are plenty of activities offered by businesses.
 Restaurants and street vendors offer an opportunity for you to enjoy a good meal without worrying about cooking or work.

 Labour Day in China first began in 1919.
 In 1949, the Chinese government officially declared Labour Day to be a national holiday.
-This holiday originally served as a means of honoring workers across China, but it became a means of pushing political rhetoric during the Cultural Revolution.
+This holiday originally served as a means of honoring workers across China.
 In present day, Labour Day is now a fun-filled holiday meant for enjoying some time off with friends and family.

 During International Worker’s Day, you can take part in various celebrations that are held in China’s major cities.
 Prior to May 1, city residents and public workers create beautiful arrangements of flowers to make the area appealing before tourists arrive.
 You can take walks through parks to enjoy the scenery throughout the day, but mornings are good times to avoid the crowds.